tsdye/dataset/README.md

 # dataset
-Dataset for the R package archeophases
+Datasets for the R package ArchaeoPhases

 The files here have been updated so the 'magic number' is compatible with loading from a connection with a recent version of R.